mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 so it can connect directly to your workstation
 (where you have the Mender server running) and vice versa.
-If you have one BeagleBone Black, you could connect your workstation and the device using a cross-over
+If you have one BeagleBone Black, you could connect your workstation and the device using a direct
 Ethernet cable and use static IP addresses at both ends.
 For multiple devices, you need a router or switch.

+For the rest of the tutorial we will assume `<IP-OF-MENDER-SERVER-FROM-DEVICE>` will be the IP address that your device(s) can connect to the Mender server.

 ## Prepare the storage image